-This habitat unit characterises large portions of the study area.
+This habitat unit characterises large portions of the AOI and most of the Project site.
 In conjunction with adjacent Moist Grassland habitat, areas of Mixed Dry Grassland are crucial resource and refuge habitat for flora and fauna.
 They also act as important ecological corridors, increasing local habitat connectivity and facilitating various ecological processes such as, inter alia, flora and fauna movement and dispersal.

-In terms of flora SCC, Kniphofia ensifolia subsp. ensifolia (NT, MP) and several protected flora species were recorded in this habitat unit during the field survey.
+In terms of flora SCC, Sensitive species 41, Kniphofia ensifolia subsp. ensifolia (NT, MP) and several protected flora species were recorded in this habitat unit across the broader AOI during the field survey.
 Habitat suitability assessments also indicate that several other flora SCC are likely to be present in areas of Mixed Dry Grassland.
 Patches of Mixed Dry Grassland also provide crucial fauna habitat, and will support many of the SCC known from the region.
 Refer to Section 12 for discussion of the Site Ecological Importance of this habitat unit.

-Figure 13: Eragrostis dominated Mixed Dry Grassland.
+Figure 14: Eragrostis dominated Mixed Dry Grassland.

-Figure 14: Themeda triandra dominated Mixed Dry Grassland.
+Figure 15: Themeda triandra dominated Mixed Dry Grassland.